cltrudeau/purdy/README.rst

 ====================

+--continuous
---continuous: Instead of waiting for key presses, display the whole file
+    Instead of waiting for key presses, display the whole file

+--delay DELAY
---delay DELAY: change the amount of delay between "typed" letters.
-Defaults
+    change the amount of delay between "typed" letters.
+Defaults to 130ms.
-                to 130ms.
     Value given in milliseconds.
 Mutually exclusive with the "--wpm" option

+--wpm WPM
---wpm WPM: specify the typing speed in Words Per Minute.
-Mutually
-            exclusive with the "--delay" option
+    specify the typing speed in Words Per Minute.
+Mutually exclusive with the "--delay" option

+--variance VARIANCE
---variance VARIANCE: to make the typing look more real a random value of
-                        plus or minus "VARIANCE" is added to the typing delay.
+    to make the typing look more real a random value of plus or minus "VARIANCE" is added to the typing delay.
 Default value for this is 30ms.
     Value given in milliseconds.

+--version
---version: Display pgraom version and exit
+    Display pgraom version and exit

+--help
---help: Display help information
+    Display help information

 Installation